The polynomially convex embedding dimension of real manifolds of dimension $\leq 11$: Introduction

 \section{Introduction}

-Let $M$ be a compact real $n$-dimensional $C^\infty$-manifold.
-The following natural question was asked by Izzo and Stout, \cite[Question~4]{IS}. \emph{What is the smallest integer $N$ such that any $M$ as above can be smoothly embedded into $\C^N$ as a polynomially convex subset?} This integer $N$ is the polynomially convex (smooth) embedding dimension of $n$-dimensional compact manifolds.
+Let $M$ be a compact real $n$-dimensional $C^\infty$-manifold without boundary.
+The following natural question was asked by Izzo and Stout \cite[Question~4]{IS}. \emph{What is the smallest integer $N$ such that any $M$ as above can be smoothly embedded into $\C^N$ as a polynomially convex subset?} This integer $N$ is the polynomially convex (smooth) embedding dimension of $n$-dimensional compact manifolds.
 The main result in this paper is that $N=n+1$ if $n\leq 11$.
 If $n\geq 12$ our techniques give $N\leq \lfloor 5n/4\rfloor-1$.

 Before our work, the polynomially convex smooth embedding dimension was known to be $n+1$ as long as $n\leq 5$.
-Indeed, the lower bound $n+1\leq N$ holds for homological reasons, see \cite[Section~2.3]{stout}.
-The upper bound $N\leq \lfloor 3n/2\rfloor$ has been known since the work by Forstneri{\v c}--Rosay, \cite{FR}, and Forstneri{\v c}, \cite{Fo}; it implies that $N=n+1$ if $n\leq 3$.
-Gupta--Shafikov, \cite{GS1, GS2}, improved the Forstneri{\v c}--Rosay bound and showed that $N\leq \lfloor 3n/2\rfloor-1$, which implies that $N=n+1$ as long as $n\leq 5$.
-If the embedding is only required to be topological, then the corresponding (topological) embedding dimension is $n+1$ in general, see Vodovoz--Zaidenberg, \cite{VZ}.
+Indeed, for homological reasons no compact $n$-dimensional topological submanifold of $\C^n$ can be polynomially convex, see e.g. \cite[Corollary 2.3.5]{stout}.
+The upper bound $N\leq \lfloor 3n/2\rfloor$ has been known since the work by Forstneri{\v c}--Rosay \cite{FR}, and Forstneri{\v c} \cite{Fo}; it implies that $N=n+1$ if $n\leq 3$.
+Gupta--Shafikov \cite{GS1, GS2} improved the Forstneri{\v c}--Rosay bound and showed that $N\leq \lfloor 3n/2\rfloor-1$, which implies that $N=n+1$ as long as $n\leq 5$.
+If the embedding is only required to be topological, then the corresponding (topological) embedding dimension is $n+1$, see Vodovoz--Zaidenberg, \cite{VZ}.

 Recall that a compact set $K\subset\C^m$ is polynomially convex if for each $z\in\C^m\setminus K$ there is a $p\in\C[z_1,\ldots,z_m]$ such that $|p(z)|> \sup_K |p|$.
-If $m=1$, then $K$ is polynomially convex if and only if $\C\setminus K$ is connected, but in higher dimensions there is no such simple topological description.
+If $m=1$, then $K$ is polynomially convex if and only if $\C\setminus K$ is connected, whereas in higher dimensions polynomial convexity is not a topological property.
 By the Oka--Weil theorem, any function holomorphic in a neighborhood of a polynomially convex compact set $K\subset\C^m$ can be approximated uniformly on $K$ arbitrarily well by holomorphic polynomials.
 This is one reason for the importance of polynomially convex embeddings $M\to\C^m$.

 Recall that a submanifold $\widetilde M\subset\C^m$ is totally real if for each $z\in\widetilde M$ the tangent space $T_z\widetilde M$ is totally real, that is, $T_z\widetilde M$ does not contain a complex subspace of positive dimension.
 If $\widetilde M$ is totally real and polynomially convex, then by classical work of H\"{o}rmander--Wermer and Nirenberg--Wells, $\C[z_1,\ldots,z_{m}]$ is dense in the uniform algebra $C(\widetilde M,\C)$ of continuous complex-valued functions on $\widetilde M$.